MicrosoftDocs/win32/desktop-src/Power/ioctl-battery-query-information.md

 Some information about batteries is optional or may be meaningless for some batteries.
 If the particular type of data requested is not available for the current battery, then **ERROR\_INVALID\_FUNCTION** is returned.

-All requests for battery information will complete with the status of ERROR_NO_SUCH_DEVICE (ERROR_FILE_NOT_FOUND in builds in [**Windows 10 version 1809 and earlier OS releases**]) whenever the BatteryTag element of the request does not match that of the current battery tag.
-This ensures that the returned battery information matches that of the requested battery.
-IOCTL_BATTERY_QUERY_INFORMATION control code (Poclass.h) - Win32 apps retrieves a variety of information for the battery.
-(See [Battery Tags](battery-information.md) for more information.)
+All requests for battery information will complete with the status of ERROR_NO_SUCH_DEVICE (or ERROR_FILE_NOT_FOUND in **Windows 10 version 1809 and earlier**) whenever the BatteryTag element of the request does not match that of the current battery tag.
+This ensures that the returned battery information matches that of the requested battery (see [Battery Tags](battery-information.md) for more information).

 ## Remarks